andreferreira60932/app_pothole/README.md

 </p>

-## Transfer Learning

-In this section, you'll see how to use an example dataset called [aicook](https://universe.roboflow.com/karel-cornelis-q2qqg/aicook-lcv4d/4), used to detect ingredients in your fridge, to fine-tune the YOLOv5 model.
-For more info on the YOLOv5 transfer learning, see [here](https://github.com/ultralytics/yolov5/issues/1314).
-If you use the default YOLOv5 model to do object detection on what's inside your fridge, you'll likely not get good results.
-That's why you need to have a custom model trained with a dataset like aicook.

 ### 1. Download the custom dataset

 Simply go to [here](https://universe.roboflow.com/karel-cornelis-q2qqg/aicook-lcv4d/4) to download the aicook dataset in a zip file.
 Unzip the file to your `yolov5` repo directory, then run `cd yolov5; mv train ..; mv valid ..;` as the aicook `data.yaml` specifies the `train` and `val` folders to be up one level.